Crabcyborg/traverse-grid/README.md

 t.snake(5,5).concatenate(t.diamond(5,5), 'horizontal').forEach(({index, point}) => {});
 ```

-### Why would anyone want that you ask?

-I developed this package as a strategy to compressing my data.
-It also has a lot of potential for generating art.
-I believe this could be useful for many applications.
+### What are its uses?

+I use it at a strategy for data compression https://crabcyb.org/post/traversing-shape-up

+I've used it to define an order that I draw in a Component https://crabcyb.org/experiment/traverse-draw-shapeup

+It can be used to generate gradients, define paths, and hopefully more!
+If you find a use, let me know!